coleifer/peewee/docs/peewee/querying.rst

 Sorting records
 ---------------

-To return rows in order, use the :py:meth:`~SelectQuery.order_by` method:
+To return rows in order, use the :py:meth:`~Query.order_by` method:

 .. code-block:: pycon